Senior Fine Art Specialist

 Ms. Harrison was a Senior Vice President and the Director of the l9th Century European Paintings, Drawings and Sculpture Department at Sotheby’s for over 25 years.
 Prior to holding that position, she was a specialist in the Old Master Department at Sotheby’s London, and a Fine Arts generalist for the firm.

-Ms. Harrison has collaborated on numerous art publications, and is a lecturer on topics of Connoisseurship, Collecting, and Art Auctions at New York University’s School of Continuing and Professional Studies, and has appeared as a lecturer at numerous national and international venues.
+Ms. Harrison has collaborated on numerous art publications, and has been a lecturer on topics of Connoisseurship, Collecting, and Art Auctions at New York University’s School of Professional Studies, and has appeared as a lecturer at numerous national and international venues.

 Ms. Harrison has been featured as an appraiser on PBS’s Antiques Roadshow.
-She is a graduate of Vassar College, and has served as Chair of the Friends Council of the Frances Lehman Loeb Art Center.
-She holds a Masters Degree in Art History from Hunter College Graduate Division.
-She is a member of ArtTable, an organization of women of leadership in the visual arts, the Association of Professional Art Advisors (APAA), the Century Association, and the Grolier Club.
+She is a graduate of Vassar College, has served as Chair of the Friends Council of the Frances Lehman Loeb Art Center, and currently sits on the Museum’s Visiting Committee.
+Ms. Harrison holds a Masters Degree in Art History from Hunter College Graduate Division.
+She is a member of ArtTable, an organization of women of leadership in the visual arts, the Association of Professional Art Advisors (APAA), POW Arts, the Century Association, and the Grolier Club.